 This unique relationship between customer and brand has been a major disruption to the beauty industry as we know it, and consumers are now beginning to expect this level of transparency from brands across the board.
-However, there’s no denying that the brand’s aesthetic is also integral to its appeal: Dewy skin, pale-pink packaging, and free stickers with every order have an undeniable allure.
+However, there’s no denying that the brand’s aesthetic is also integral to its appeal: Dewy skin, pale-pink packaging and free stickers with every order have an undeniable allure.

-So when Glossier finally launched in the UK back in October 2017, I was ready and waiting to log on and check out with a basket full of Boy Brow, Cloud Paint, Haloscope, and all the other cult products I'd been pining for on the other side of the Atlantic for the previous three years.
+So when Glossier finally launched in the UK back in October 2017, I was ready and waiting to log on and check out with a basket full of Boy Brow, Cloud Paint, Haloscope and all the other cult products I'd been pining for on the other side of the Atlantic for the previous three years.
 But was it worth the wait?
 In a word: absolutely.

-A whole three and a half years later, I can honestly say that there is now a huge number of Glossier products with a permanent home in my beauty stash.
+Almost five years later, I can honestly say that there is now a huge number of Glossier products with a permanent home in my beauty stash.
 With the number of products that I rotate in and out of my routine on a monthly basis due to my job, that's high praise indeed.
 Of course, having tried basically every product that the brand makes, there are also some things that just haven't worked for me along the way.
 But if you're thinking about shopping for Glossier and aren't sure where to start, here's my full breakdown of the brand's biggest hits and what I genuinely think.

 Ahead, keep scrolling to find out more and shop my favourites.